 Victor only uses suppliers that are GMP (Good Manufacturing Practice) licensed as certified by the TGA (Therapeutic Goods Administration).

 It is uncommon, but occasionally there can be side-effects from Chinese herbal medicine.
 This might be because the formula is too strong for your particular constitution, and this is usually rectified by changing the formula.
 Please report any adverse effects to Victor.

 Can the herbs be taken with Western medicines?

 It depends.
-Although interactions are rare, they do occur for some combinations of drugs and herbs, and Toby has had training in this area.
-Please discuss with Toby any medicines (prescribed, over-the-counter, or even herbs from a naturopath or Western herbalist) you are taking during the consultation.
+Although interactions are rare, they do occur for some combinations of drugs and herbs, and Vaughn has had training in this area.
+Please discuss with Vaughn any medicines (prescribed, over-the-counter, or even herbs from a naturopath or Western herbalist) you are taking during the consultation.